-In our last installment in our series on Privileged Access Management (PAM), I’ll address the key points related to governance.
-Tola and Brandon previously covered planning and implementation.
+In our last installment in our series on Privileged Access Management (PAM), I'll address the key points related to governance.
+Tola and Brandon previously covered planning (part 1) and implementation(part 2).
 We pick up with Step #9.

 Access controls are only as good as the oversight you have to ensure they’re working properly.
 Periodic reviews or audits are an essential part of any organization’s security governance; because proper access management is crucial to safeguarding data, it should be an integral part of your audit program.
 The scope of audits should include the following at a minimum:

 - Review a random sample of access authorizations: To ensure users’ access is being properly reviewed and approved, pull the access request forms/tickets that were submitted to gain access.
 Improperly authorized users can present a serious risk if they’re given access beyond what’s required for their job duties.

 - Review all access to critical infrastructure: It can be an arduous task, but it’s crucial that key servers and network devices get a full access review to ensure all users still have a valid access need and that they’ve got appropriate permissions.